metaplex-foundation/umi/.changeset/sixty-nails-reflect.md

 Add support for variable string serializers

-There is now three ways to serialize/deserialize a string:
+There are now three ways to serialize/deserialize a string:

 ```ts
 // With prefix.